rushabhjhaveri/Notes/Technology/AWS/Certified_Cloud_Practitioner.md

 By default, CloudWatch with EC2 will monitor events every five minutes, but that can be lowered to a minute by toggling on detailed monitoring

 Can create CloudWatch alarms which trigger further notifications

+## AWS Systems Manager ##
+AWS Systems Manager allows you to manage your EC2 instances at scale

+Can be inside AWS and on-prem

+Integrates with CloudWatch to give you a dashboard of your entire estate.